Has your account been hacked? Here are some of the most common

 - Your Internet browser settings may not be secure.

-- You used an unencrypted connection like UB Wireless vs. UB
+- You used an unencrypted connection like UB Wireless vs. eduroam

 - You sent a username and password in cleartext (http:, ftp,